cactus911/momentForests/docs/linktostata.md

     m(X;\beta(Z)) = \alpha(Z) + \beta(Z)\cdot education
 $$

 We find that $\alpha(Z)$ was overwhelmingly voted as heterogeneous across the trees in the forest.
 Education was heterogeneous in 60\% of the trees and hence determined to be heterogeneous in the moment forest.
 This suggests that the returns to education varied across subgroups in the data.
+The following figure plots the first tree in the moment forest.

 <img src="./Moment tree alpha education.png" width="700" >